Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 All of these terms made Germans feel deeply angry and humiliated.

-Then the government tried to pay the reparations by printing more money so they made their currency worthless in 1923.
+Then the government tried to pay the reparations by printing more money.
+But that decision made their currency worthless in 1923.

 Then in 1929, the great depression in the US crippled the German economy.
-Because the Americans asked them to pay back their loans on very short notice which caused a downward spiral.
+You see, the Americans asked them to pay back their loans on very short notice, which caused a downward spiral.

 During all this time, the Nazi party was gaining ground but they didn’t have much support.